 2. Collagen calculated from hydroxyproline by High Performance Liquid Chromatography (HPLC) (AOAC 990.26).

-3. Quantitative analysis for lead, cadmium, arsenic and sodium by Inductively Coupled Plasma-Mass Spectroscopy (ICP/MS).
+3. Quantitative analysis for lead, arsenic, cadmium, mercury and sodium by Inductively Coupled Plasma-Mass Spectroscopy (ICP/MS).

-Any product not passing testing was sent to another independent laboratory to repeat testing for the criterion on which it did not pass.
+Tests were performed by one or more independent, outside laboratories.
+Any product that did not initially pass (below) a test was sent to another independent laboratory to repeat testing for criteria on which it did not pass.

 ConsumerLab.com may modify or use other appropriate test methods if necessary to test special product formulations.

-Identities of products were not disclosed to laboratories performing the testing whenever possible without affecting product integrity.
+Identities of products were not disclosed to laboratories performing the testing.

 Passing Score:*

-To achieve a "Pass" in the testing, a product had to meet the following criteria:
+To be "Approved" by ConsumerLab.com, a product had to meet the following requirements:

 1. Protein: Contain 100% of the claimed amount of protein (within 1 gram/serving or 15% of claim, whichever is greater).